openstack-archive/fuel-plugin-nsxv/doc/test/source/test_suite_integration.rst

 Steps
 #####

-    1. Log into Fuel with preinstalled plugin.
+    1. Log into Fuel UI with preinstalled plugin.
     2. Create a new environment with following parameters:
         * Compute: KVM/QEMU with vCenter
         * Networking: Neutron with tunnel segmentation
         * Storage: default
-        * Additional services: ceilometer
+        * Additional services: Ceilometer
     3. Add nodes with following roles:
         * Controller + Mongo
         * Controller + Mongo